 Research shows Vitamin C reduces your chances of getting a cold as well as the severity and duration if you do catch one.
 Citrus fruits are packed with vitamin C, but did you know broccoli, potatoes, kale, peas and chilli peppers are also high in vitamin C?
 Your body can’t store a lot of extra vitamin C, so your best bet is to get regular doses throughout the day.
 Garlic repels more than vampires, it also has antiviral properties and is a known immunity booster so add it where you can.

 Reduce your intake of alcohol, tea, coffee sugar and processed foods.
 All of these dramatically decrease immune function.
-Vitamin D is essential for proper immune functioning.
+What it does: Helps maintain strong and healthy bones by retaining calcium.
+Deficiency Signs: Joint pain or stiffness, backache, tooth decay, muscle cramps, hair loss…. is essential for proper immune functioning.
 Unfortunately, we need to get it through exposure to sunlight as there are no significant dietary sources.
-In the winter, there's less light which means, less vitamin D. For optimal health, you'll want your level to be between 50 and 70ng/ml.
-It may require several months of taking 5,000 - 10,000 IU of Vitamin D3 daily (especially during winter) - but it will be well worth the effort.
+In the winter, there’s less light which means, less vitamin D. For optimal health, you’ll want your level to be between 50 and 70ng/ml.
+It may require several months of taking 5,000 – 10,000 IU of Vitamin D3 daily (especially during winter) – but it will be well worth the effort.
 Monitor your Vitamin D status every three months until you are in the desired 50 and 70ng/ml range, then cut back to a maintenance dose of at least 2,000 IU a day.

 A strong immune system relies heavily on having a healthy, well-functioning gut.
 A recent study confirmed that probiotics can help fight off colds.
-Choose a probiotic with 10-20 billion organisms and take one every day.
+Choose a Probiotics are commonly referred to as ‘friendly’ or ‘good’ bacteria.
+They support good health by improving the balance of bacteria within the digestive system…. with 10-20 billion organisms and take one every day.
 Get plenty of sleep to allow the body to restore and repair itself.
 You should be aiming for at least seven hours a night.
 Regular exercise helps keep your immune system healthy so build up a sweat and try to keep moving throughout the winter.
 Reduce stress, breathing exercises, yoga or simply walking the dog will help relieve tension and boost your immunity.
 Avoid antibacterial soap, it can increase the risk of creating resistant bacteria and dry out the skin, making it easier for viruses to attack.
 Wash your hands frequently with hot water and chemical-free soap.